Junaid Hussain: Attempts on life and death

-The Sunday Times reported that US officials intended to assassinate Hussain, listing him as the third highest ISIL target on the Pentagon's "kill list", behind Abu Bakr al-Baghdadi and Mohammed Emwazi, due to his role in inspiring international lone wolf terrorism.
+The Sunday Times reported that US officials intended to assassinate Hussain, listing him as the third highest IS target on the Pentagon's "kill list", behind Abu Bakr al-Baghdadi and Mohammed Emwazi, due to his role in inspiring international lone wolf terrorism.

 US government sources reported Hussain, along with two of his bodyguards, was killed in a drone strike on a car in a Raqqa petrol station on 24 August 2015.
-Hussain, 21 at the time of his reported death, was married to Sally Jones, 45, a fellow Briton who had joined ISIS.
+Hussain, 21 at the time of his reported death, was married to Sally Jones, 45, a fellow Briton who had joined IS.
 She denied his death through IS-linked Twitter accounts.

 Hussain and his wife regularly used their young son as a human shield to prevent drone attacks.
 On the occasion when he was killed, he had ventured out without the child.
 It was reported that Hussain's location was discovered after he clicked on a compromised Internet link sent by an undercover agent on the Surespot messaging app.
-Jones later confirmed that Hussain had indeed been killed.
+Jones later confirmed that Hussain had been killed.